patataofcourse/spicerack-guide/index.md

         - Keep in mind that this will likely set the language of some aspects of your game to English!
 For proper non-English support, you'll need to use mods that are properly localized.
         - The full list of languages and region codes is: `US`, `JP`, `KR`, `EU`, `EUEN`, `EUSP`, `EUIT`, `EUFR`, `EUGE`
 1. Boot Barista through the Homebrew Launcher or your Home Menu, depending on method of installation
-1. Follow the instructions inside the app
+1. Set up your mods inside the app and launch your preferred version of Megamix